 You need a Chamblee DUI attorney who has the experience to take each of these variables and combine them to maximize the potential of getting your charges dismissed or reduced to a lesser offense.

 As mentioned previously, your first concern after being arrested for a DUI in Chamblee, Georgia should be your driver's license.
-Once you are arrested, the Department of Driver Services will automatically suspend your license ten days later UNLESS your attorney requests an Administrative License Suspension hearing.
+Once you are arrested, the Department of Driver Services will automatically suspend your license thirty days later UNLESS your attorney requests an Administrative License Suspension hearing or the interlock device.
 We will file paperwork on your behalf, along with your check for $150 (their filing/processing fees).

 You will not have to be present at the ALS hearing if we represent you.
 This is a relief to many of our clients who otherwise would have to take valuable time off from work, school, or find day care.
 The officer must appear in order to prosecute the suspension of your license and of course, there is always the possibility he will not appear, resulting in a default judgment for our client.

 If the officer does show up however, we will get him to testify to every piece of evidence he gathered on the record (meaning it is recorded) up until the time he placed you under arrest.
 Those recorded statements will then be available to us during later court hearings on your case to use to impeach the officer, should he take the stand and testify to anything differently than he did at the hearing.

 Once the request for your driver's license hearing has been requested we will also alert the court to the fact that we are now representing you and that all communications from the court or any prosecuting agencies should go through us.
 It is our goal to minimize the effect of the DUI court process on your life.